 Late in the junior year, students should begin planning for a significant senior project.
 This project must develop a minimum of a chapbook-length manuscript of poetry, short fiction, or non-fiction prose.
 More ambitious students can submit full-length manuscripts of poetry, non-fiction prose, a one act play or a novel.
 Material from previous workshops may be used, but must reflect substantial revision.
 New work must be included, the amount of which will be determined by the project advisor.

 The department recommends that students select a project advisor and begin discussing project options in their junior year.
 It is especially important to agree on the length of project and on the final (i.e., inflexible) due date before beginning work on the manuscript.
 Actual writing should begin no later than the semester prior to the one in which you plan to graduate.
 You should also select a second reader, usually from the department.
 The project advisor, in consultation with a second reader, is the ultimate judge of the final acceptability of the manuscript.
 Senior projects must stand up in comparison with the standards of contemporary literary practice.

 During their final semester, literature majors with the concentration in creative writing are required to give a public reading from their senior project.
 The program director will schedule the reading in consultation with you and other students (usually from one to three) with whom you will be reading.
 To facilitate scheduling, you must contact the director in the semester prior to the one in which you plan to graduate.
 Confer with your project advisor about appropriate material as well as about effective techniques for public reading.
 Select a portion or portions of your manuscript that can be shared with an audience in no more than 20 minutes.

-Literature majors and literature majors with the concentration in creative writing are both required to take the comprehensive exam in their senior year.
+English majors are required to take the comprehensive exam in their senior year.
 Learn more about the comprehensive exams here.